prasannax1/starships/README.md

 ##### Structure

-On top of the saucer is the main command area, which is a 32m bridge section followed by a 100m wide, two deck area just like in the A-Class.
+On top of the saucer is the main command area, which is a 32m bridge section followed by a 120m wide, two deck area just like in the A-Class.

 The next section is the main saucer itself, which is 750m wide and 50m tall.
-The top 3 decks are dedicated to the main shuttlebay, which is a 200m wide ring all round.
-The shuttlebay has three doors, one in the fore and two in the aft.
-The remaining decks of the saucer (12) have living areas, schools, colleges, hospitals, parks, etc.

-The secondary hull seems tiny next to the saucer of the C class, but it is quite large in fact.
+This is in effect a whole city with living areas, schools, colleges, hospitals, parks, etc.[^3]

+[^3]: It's common for crew of all Atlas classes to have residence allocated in the C-class and "commute" to their workstation, whereas the living areas on other classes are mainly used as emergency dormitories.

+The secondary hull is affixed to the bottom of the main saucer.
+The first 3 decks of the secondary hull comprise the main shuttlebay.
+Connected to the main shuttlebay are 8 independent hangars, which also open up to the outside to the sides.

 ##### Auxillary vehicles